 Mt.
 Etna, of course, right next door on the island of Sicily has been dominating their news recently.
 It is currently erupting in its usual slow and effusive fashion—nothing devastating, just layering up more and more lava to mark the passage of the millennia, the way some volcanoes do.
 Vesuvius—with its own nickname of ‘a muntagna (the mountain)—here in Naples bides its time.
 That comes up frequently in casual conversation—perhaps less casual today.

-relevant information in the entry on The Geology of the Bay of
+the entry on The Geology of the

 It’s Christmas Eve.
 In Naples, most people have a traditional meal very late in the evening, often almost at midnight and running over into Christmas Day, itself.
 I will go to relatives’ and eat something, I suppose, though not what tradition requires—that is, eel.
 I am not going anywhere near something that looks that much like a snake.
 Yes, I know it’s a fish, but it’s a fish like a penguin is a bird—kind of, but in an unconvincing sort of way.
 The eel reminds me of a parody of the worst pseudo-Neapolitan song I know (well, it’s the only pseudo-Neapolitan song I know): That’s Amore.* I owe the caricature lyrics (better than the real ones) to a scuba-diver I met once.
 Sung to the real melody, they start: